SiliconLabs/simplicity_sdk/app/bluetooth/example/bt_cs_ncp/readme.md

 The distance estimation is performed at the NCP side, and only the measurement results are sent to the host using special CS-specific BGAPI commands.
 In this mode, the host and the NCP can also act as a reflector.

+If the configuration is changed to create less than 4 initiator instances, SL_BT_CONFIG_BUFFER_SIZE can be reduced.

 ## Getting Started with NCP

 The NCP Host and Target communicate via a serial interface (UART), which can be tunneled either via USB or via Ethernet if you use a development kit.
 The communication between the NCP Host and Target is defined in the Silicon Labs proprietary protocol called BGAPI.
 BGLib is the C reference implementation of the BGAPI protocol, which is to be used on the NCP Host side.